 What is enterprise user management?

-This article introduces the Azure AD administrator to the relationship between top identity management tasks for users in terms of their groups, licenses, deployed enterprise apps, and administrator roles.
+This article introduces and administrator for Azure Active Directory (Azure AD), part of Microsoft Entra, to the relationship between top identity management tasks for users in terms of their groups, licenses, deployed enterprise apps, and administrator roles.
 As your organization grows, you can use Azure AD groups and administrator roles to:

 - Assign licenses to groups instead of to individually